CalebCoughenour/CalebCoughenour.Solution/README.md

 * ASP.NET Core
 * REPL

+## Hosting

+ The site is hosted using Azure [Here](https://calebcoughenour.com)

 ## Description

- This is a MVC webpage that has an about me, my resume and displays a few of my projects.
+ This is a MVC webpage that has an about me, my resume and displays four of my projects

  ## Required